stevedonovan/luabuild/readme.md

 There are of course limitations; it's unreasonable to try capture every possible module that people might need to link statically, and that role will (hopefully) be taken over by LuaDist, which is dedicated to tracking and building all the important Lua modules.
 (In particular, your favourite GUI toolkit is unlikely to be ever supported by luabuild.)

-However, a side-effect of this project has been the successful porting of a number of key projeccts to Lua 5.2, and I'll continue to port any small modules that seem to be useful for embedding purposes.
+However, a side-effect of this project has been the successful porting of a number of key projects to Lua 5.2, and I'll continue to port any small modules that seem to be useful for embedding purposes.

 Lua is famous for the small size of its core, and so it isn't surprising that most of the size of a packed Lua application is the Lua sources included.
 As an optimization, it would be good to include a source code shrinker (aka 'minimizer') like [LuaSrcDiet](http://code.google.com/p/luasrcdiet/) in luabuild.
 But usually you would want to distribute programs as compressed files anyway (`ldoc.exe` in the above example goes down to 150K using `zip`).